Chrystalkey/landtagszusammenfasser/docs/structure.md

         2. compare internally and return unknown hashes
         3. receive ressources from the collector
 - supports reading api processes in some way
+- ensures data is well-formed
+- rate limits the calls to avoid congestion/ddos

 ### Data in the Database
 - Metainformation
     - list of hashes and associated collector's sources